stephengladney/fetchy/README.md

 ### Helpful tips

 Combining multiple types of error handling can lead to bulky code.
-One helpful tip is to separate out your error handling logic into their own objects and pass them in to your handleError callbacks.
+One helpful tip is to separate out your error handling logic into their own object(s) and pass them in to your handleError callbacks.

 Example: